This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 3. The origin of yuzu baths and winter solstice customs : Relaxing effects and bathing techniques

-4. Traditional family events held on the winter solstice : customs that can still be enjoyed today
+4. Traditional family events held on the day of the winter solstice - customs that can still be enjoyed today

 5. Cultural differences between the summer solstice and the winter solstice : Background of traditional Japanese culture